 Yes.
 We are open for visits every day except Monday.

 Can I bring my pet for a meet and greet?

 Yes.
 We absolutely encourage your current pet to meet your potential new family member.
-We have spaces within the shelter where your current pet can hang out, while you walk the shelter to met prospective pets.
-When you arrive, just ask a member of our Pet Services team to assist you.
+We have spaces within the shelter where your current pet can hang out while you walk the shelter to meet prospective pets.
+When you arrive, ask a member of our Pet Services team to assist you.

-Is there anything I can do to change the process or skip ahead in line like call the shelter, or send a DM on Facebook?
+Is there anything I can do to change the process or skip ahead in line, like calling the shelter or sending a DM on Facebook?

 No. We’re doing our best to serve a high volume of interest, and we appreciate your patience.
 Thank you!

 I am searching for a specific ‘breed’ of pet.
 Do you have it?

 Maybe?
 Your best bet is to watch our ADOPTION PAGE on our website and follow us on Facebook and Instagram.
 You can see our lineup of adoptable cuties there, but remember, you need to follow our adoption process to adopt.
 The most common way to adopt is by visiting the shelter.

 Lastly, due to the volume of inquiries and animals we care for at any given time, we do not have a “contact me list.”